colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 While I was attempting to write a <s>horrific hack</s> beautiful piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
 Namely, that you can only associate so many of them with any given file.

-While looking into this, I found an even stranger part, even by "undocumented Windows behavior" standards: that this maximum number actually depends on the length of the streams' names.
+But from there I ran into something even stranger, something bizarre even by "undocumented Windows behavior" standards: that this maximum number actually depends on the length of the streams' names.
 Now this just didn't make sense to me, and since I didn't have anything better to do with my time, I decided to investigate.

 ## What the heck is an ADS?